gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

 To change the deletion behaviour of a DeployItem, you could specify your own custom deletion groups.
 A deletion group describes a set of k8s objects which should be deleted.
 The deletion groups are defined as a list and one deletion group after the other is processed.
-Thereby again, all objects of a deletion group must be gone before the deletion of the next deletion group starts and this is tried until all objects of all deletion groups are gone (SUCCESS) or the timeout comes into place (FAILED).
+Thereby again, all objects of a deletion group must be gone before the deletion of objects of the next deletion group starts.
+This is tried until all objects of all deletion groups are gone (SUCCESS) or the timeout comes into place (FAILED).
 If you have specified your own deletion groups, the default deletion behaviour is completely disabled.

 Custom deletion groups are defined in the section `deletionGroups` as shown below: